Frequently Asked Questions

 The percentage of costs of a covered healthcare service you pay (20%, for example) after you've paid your deductible.
 Let's say your health insurance plan's allowed amount for an office visit is $100 and your coinsurance is 20%.
 If you've paid your deductible: You pay 20% of $100, or $20 – until you’ve reached your maximum out-of-pocket amount.

 In the United States, an Exclusive Provider Organization (EPO) is a hybrid health insurance plan in which a primary care provider is strongly advised.
 Healthcare providers must be seen within a predetermined network.
 Out-of-network care generally is not provided except in cases of emergency or if we authorize you to receive care out-of-network.
 Bright Health offers EPO plans on the Individual & Family health insurance exchanges.

-That is difficult since plans are different.
+Plan costs will vary.
 You can view plans and get a quote online or call Bright Health at 833-356-1182 and we can help you estimate your costs.
-You can save hundreds by checking to see if you qualify for Affordable Care Act (ACA), or Obamacare, government subsidies.
+You can save by checking to see if you qualify for Affordable Care Act (ACA), or Obamacare, government subsidies.
 Learn more about how subsidies work and how to get them.